 Meat, fish, seafood, these are all gluten free, but it depends on the seasonings or sauces.
 Sausage, burgers and meatloaf often contain breadcrumbs.
 Whole meats like steak, or fish filets or steamed lobster or crab may be okay.
 Check to be sure.

 Rice and potatoes – I was surprised at the Keg recently to find that their rice is not gluten free.
-Fried rice usually has soy sauce added, also wild rice contains gluten because it’s not really rice, it’s a grass.
+This is actually pretty common and the problem is not the rice, rice is gluten free, it's how they are cooking it.
+Rice is often cooked in chicken stock or some other liquid that may not be gluten free.
+Fried rice usually has soy sauce added.
+Wild rice is not really rice, it’s a grass and is gluten free, but again there could be an issue with the liquid it is cooked in.
 Potatoes are gluten free, but ask to be sure they don’t have flour added.
 A baked potato is usually safe.

 Steamed or sautéed vegetables are usually safe, just check if there are any sauces or seasonings.